48th issue now available

 - Full and free access to articles, ensuring worldwide outreach and intellectual multiplier effect.

-- Reduced time interval between acceptance of articles and their publication online: we propose new articles three times per year and time lag between final approval of articles and publication will not exceed 4 months.
-In addition, articles may be made available as soon as they reach the final stage of production to registered users, who may access articles (preview).
+- Reduced time interval between acceptance of articles and their publication online: the time lag between final approval of articles and publication generally does not exceed 2 months.
+Articles are made available unde the 'Issue in progress' section before their official publication in the forthcoming issue.

 Technical snag: apologies